Trac-Systems/tap-icp-azle-boilerplate-canister/README.md

 Once the initial setup is done, you'd want to take care of the following things:

 - Setup a [TAP Reader](https://github.com/Trac-Systems/tap-reader) instance as oracle for your canister.
 The path (without http:// or https://) goes into the "API_HOST" value of the config.
 Please note that SSL is required for local replicas and mainnet.
 On ICP mainnet, your api host location must support IPV6 (including SSL support).
+- Authority setup:
+  - In your canister site, call "signCreateTokenAuthority" and/or "signCreatePrivilegeAuthority" manually.
-- Inscribe a token-auth and/or priv-auth inscription to the Bitcoin address of your canister, then confirm both by using the "tap" update function by adding the utxo data of the inscriptions you sent.
-Please do one after the other.
+  - Copy the resulting text and inscribe it TO the Bitcoin address of your canister.
+  - Confirm each authorities by calling "tap" and add the utxo data of the inscriptions (txhash, vout and value).
+  - If you use both authority types, make sure to tap one at a time (=wait for conformation before tapping the next).
-- After your canister is completed and you want to go live, make sure to remove all update queries in index.ts to prevent cycle drainage from your canister.
+- After your canister is completed and you want to go live, make sure to remove all update queries in index.ts to prevent cycle drainage from your canister and update the canister.
 - If you are using token-auth with your canister, it is HIGHLY recommended to disable transferables.
 Please see the [Tap Protocol specs](https://github.com/Trac-Systems/tap-protocol-specs)